stopsopa/envprocessor/README.md

 ```

-Then in our code we can use library 'envprocessor' which will pick up `window.process.env` and provide set of method to work with env vars in the browser:
+And in our code we can use library `envprocessor` which will pick up `window.process.env` and provide set of method to work with exported env vars in the browser:

 ```js